 Once upon a time people used to keep diaries.
 And then hide them away, and make sure that no one ever read them.
-Which was kind of pointless really... (unless by chance it happened to be found Anne Frank-style years later, providing invaluable historic insight into a brutal regime, and then get turned into a triple Oscar-winning film...).
+Which was kind of pointless really… (unless by chance it happened to be found in an Amsterdam town house years later and provide invaluable historic insight into a brutal regime, and then get turned into a triple Oscar-winning film…).

 Blogs about Barcelona

 Explore Barcelona through the lens of Carlos Lorenzo with this fantastic photo blog, which has been chronicling the city since way back in 2006 and still going strong.
 All of the photos are annotated providing context and insight to the arresting array of images.